 On November 1, FDA Commissioner Scott Gottlieb, M.D., 2018 released the agency’s environmental assessment of the outbreak investigation and a statement meant to calm concerns about the outbreak’s impact on this growing season.
 But it may have raised some in the process.

-During the outbreak, the FDA was able to identify Yuma-grown romaine lettuce as the source, but it the was never able to narrow it down.
-There were multiple processors, growers, shippers and farms that supplied the lettuce associated with this outbreak to restaurants and retailers, the agency said.
+During the outbreak, the FDA was able to identify Yuma-grown romaine lettuce as the source, but it was never able to narrow it down.
+There were multiple processors, growers, shippers, and farms that supplied the lettuce associated with this outbreak to restaurants and retailers, the agency said.
 Then the FDA found the outbreak strain of E. coli in irrigation canals, but it wasn’t able to determine how it got there.

 In early August, about a month after the Centers for Disease Control and Prevention (CDC) declared the outbreak over, the FDA released an update saying a concentrated animal feeding operation (CAFO) near the growing region may have been the source of the contamination of the irrigation canals.
 But, the environmental assessment released yesterday reveals that samples collected from the CAFO did not test positive for the outbreak strain.
 In fact, the report states, “the outbreak strain was not found in any of the other samples collected in the region.
 How the water contaminated the lettuce is uncertain.”